snoplusuk/echidna/README.md

 Software Requirements
 ---------------------

 The software and corresponding version numbers required to run echidna are listed in requirements.txt.
-To install a package using pip run
+To install all packages using pip run

-    sudo pip install software_name==version_number
+    sudo pip install -r requirements.txt

-where software_name and version_number are as listed in requirements.txt

 Testing
 -------